ThisoeCode/springacademy_CashCard-REST-API/README.md

-> This readme file is a [Spring Academy](https://spring.academy/) LEARNING NOTE.
-The coding following Spring Academy was done in VS Code instead of Spring Academy Lab.
+> This readme file is a [Spring Academy](https://spring.academy/) learning note. <br/> The coding following Spring Academy was done in VS Code instead of Spring Academy Lab.

 > Learning & memoing starts on 2024-02-07, by Thisoe.

+> ### <span style="color:yellow">This repo is abandoned</span>
+> This repo is currently stopped.
+I found Spring Academy a bit not beginner friendly-ish, and at the same time, a few steps are not working on my Windows machine. <br/> But this repo will be reserving archived since new SpringBoot learning repos [like this](https://github.com/ThisoeCode/springboot-tut_following-devtiro) is going to have tag-links to this file.

 # 1. Spring Initializr
 https://start.spring.io/